Columbia-class submarine: Overview

 The Navy concluded that a new design would be the least expensive option that could meet all of the technical requirements.
 For example, while the modified Virginia-class and updated Ohio-class design options would have required an expensive mid-life refueling, each Columbia-class nuclear core will last as long as the submarine is in service.

 The design and technology development of the Columbia class is projected to cost $4.2 billion (fiscal 2010 dollars), with technology and components from the Ohio and Virginia classes included where possible to save money.
 The cost to build District of Columbia, the lead boat of the class, will be an estimated $6.2 billion (fiscal 2010 dollars).
 The Navy has a goal of reducing the average cost of the remaining eleven planned hulls in the class to $4.9 billion each (fiscal 2010 dollars).
 The total lifecycle cost of the entire class is estimated at $347 billion.
 The high cost of the submarines is expected to cut deeply into Navy shipbuilding.

 In April 2014, the Navy completed a 300-page specification report for the Ohio Replacement Program submarines.
 There are 159 specifications including weapons, escape routes, fluid systems, hatches, doors, seawater systems, and a set length of 560 ft, partly to allow for sufficient volume inside the pressure hull.

-In March 2016, the U.S. Navy chose General Dynamics Electric Boat as the prime contractor and lead design yard.
+In March 2016, the US Navy chose General Dynamics Electric Boat as the prime contractor and lead design yard.
 Electric Boat, which built all eighteen Ohio-class submarines, will do most of the work on all twelve Columbia boats, including final assembly.
 Huntington Ingalls Industries' Newport News Shipbuilding will serve as the main subcontractor, participating in the design and construction and doing 22 to 23 percent of the work.

 In late 2016, some 3,000 Electric Boat employees were involved in the detailed-design phase of the program and the procurement of the first submarine was scheduled for 2021.
 Completion of the first submarine was scheduled for 2030, followed by its entry into service in 2031.
 All twelve submarines are expected to be completed by 2042 and remain in service until 2085.